mninc/automatic-v2/README.md

 # automatic-v2
-The unofficial version 2 of backpack.tf automatic
+The unofficial version 2 of backpack.tf automatic.
+This project is archived and not under active development.

 ## How to use